 How often do you update?

-that you can subscribe to if you don't believe me.
-There's also a Facebook page
+if you don't believe me.
+But there's also a Facebook page

 and my twitter account

 through which I announce the new pages as well.

 My email account is: earthsongsaga( at )gmail( dot )com.
 Just a warning though, I'm kind of sporadic when it comes to answering email - I might reply tomorrow, it might be a month or so.
 But please do email!
 (After you've finished reading the FAQ, that is) I love hearing from my readers.
 It kind of amazes me that really real people read my comic!